Concordium/concordium.github.io/source/smart-contracts/tutorials/first-contract.rst

 The guide :ref:`setup-tools` will show you how to do this.
 Also, make sure to have a text editor for writing Rust.

-We also need to setup a new smart contract project.
+We also need to set up a new smart-contract project.
 Follow the guide :ref:`setup-contract` and return to this point afterwards.

 Counter contract